SoFi Technologies, Inc.

 SOFI

-SoFi is a digital personal finance company operating in the financial services industry.
+SoFi is a consumer-focused financial services company operating primarily in the digital banking sector.

 Investment Opinion: Should I buy SOFI Today?